Healthdirect Free Australian health advice you can count on.

 It can take some time to diagnose tuberous sclerosis, because the symptoms can resemble many other conditions.

-It is important to have regular check-ups to make sure you’re getting all the support and care you need.
+It's important to have regular check-ups to make sure you're getting the support and care you need.

 What are the complications of tuberous sclerosis?

-Tuberous sclerosis affects different people in different ways.
+Tuberous sclerosis affects people in different ways.
 Most people with the condition have a normal life expectancy.
-Some people may experience life-threatening symptoms.

 Having regular check-ups can identify problems early so they can be treated.